Buderim: History

+In 1942, a ginger processing factory was built in Buderim.
+It was successful and eventually the Buderim Ginger Factory became the largest ginger processing facility in the southern hemisphere.
+It operated in Buderim until 1980 when operations were moved to a new facility near Yandina.

 The Buderim War Memorial Hall and Library was extended in 1966.
 The extension provided space for the Buderim branch of the Queensland Country Women's Association which moved into the extended facility.